digiscot/digiscot-website/pages/charter-asks.md

 * Looking for: A sentence or two summarising what's being asked for (e.g. devices, venues, volunteers, donations, pro-bono support)
 * Location: Where in Scotland this is needed
 * Asked for by: Name of organisation (with [link to their page](/challenge/) and / or contact info)
-* Date posted: XX Month 2015
+* Date posted: Month 2015